JonKing93/DASH/Tutorials/stateVector/welcome.md

 # Welcome to the stateVector tutorial!

-This tutorial provides a guides on designing a state vector and building a state vector ensemble using the stateVector class.
+This tutorial provides a guide to

+1. Designing a state vector, and
+2.  building a state vector ensemble

+using the stateVector class.
 If you'd like to work through the tutorial offline, or in the MATLAB console, you can download it <a href="stateVector-tutorial.zip" download>here</a> or from the [tutorials branch](https://github.com/JonKing93/DASH/tree/Tutorials) on Github.

 If you're already familiar with stateVector and just want a refresher, or if you're in a hurry, you may be interested in the stateVector [quickstart](quickstart).